Daytona International Speedway: Road courses

 While the more famous 24 Hours of Le Mans is held near the summer solstice, Daytona's endurance race is held in winter (meaning more of the race is run at night).
 The track's lighting system is limited to 20% of its maximum output for the race to keep cars dependent on their headlights.

-The road course was built in 1959 and first hosted a three-hour sports car race called the Daytona Continental in 1962.
+The 3.810 mi road course was built in 1959 and first hosted a three-hour sports car race called the Daytona Continental in 1962.
 The race length became 2000 km in 1964, and in 1966 was extended to a 24-hour endurance race known as the Rolex 24 at Daytona.
 It was shortened again to six hours in 1972 and the 1974 rendition of the race was cancelled entirely.

 In 1973, a very sharp chicane was added at the end of the backstretch, approaching oval turn three.

 In 1984 and 1985, the layout was modified, re-profiling road course turns 1 and 2, and moving what is now turn 3 (nicknamed the "International Horseshoe") closer to its preceding turns.
 Also, the chicane on the backstretch was modified.
 A new entry leg was constructed approximately 400 ft earlier, resulting in a longer, three-legged, "bus stop" shape.
 Cars would now enter in the first leg, bypass the second leg, and exit out of the existing third leg.
 Passing would now be possible inside the longer chicane.
 The construction resulted in a final length of 3.560 mi for the complete road course.

 In 2003, the backstretch chicane was modified once again.
 The middle leg was repaved and widened, and now cars would enter through the first leg, and exit out of the second leg.
 The existing third leg was abandoned.
 This allowed cars a cleaner entry into oval turn three.
 After favorable results, in 2010 the third leg was demolished and removed permanently.

 In 2005, a second infield road course configuration was constructed, primarily for motorcycles.
 Due to fears of tire wear on the banked oval sections, oval turns 1 and 2 were bypassed giving the new course a length of 2.950 mi.
 The Daytona SportBike that runs the Daytona 200 however, uses the main road course except for the motorcycle Pedro Rodríguez Hairpin (tighter than the one used for cars; the car version is used as an acceleration lane for motorcycles).

-On September 26 and 27, 2006, the IndyCar Series held a compatibility test on the 10-turn, 2.73 mi modified road course, and the 12-turn 2.950 mi motorcycle road course with 5 drivers.
+On September 26 and 27, 2006, the IndyCar Series held a compatibility test on the 10-turn, 2.730 mi modified road course, and the 12-turn 2.950 mi motorcycle road course with 5 drivers.
 The drivers who tested at the track were Vítor Meira, Sam Hornish Jr., Tony Kanaan, Scott Dixon and Dan Wheldon.
 This marked the first time since 1984 that open wheel cars have taken to the track at Daytona.
 On January 31 – February 1, 2007, IndyCar returned for a full test involving 17 cars.